Course Title: Fashion Design Persona Project

 Alternatively, you may be able to demonstrate the required skills and knowledge before you start this course.

-In this course, you will ballot to undertake a major project in which you will apply your knowledge and skill to a specific design brief.
+In this course, you will undertake a major project in which you will apply your knowledge and skill to a specific design brief.
 You will explore key fashion topics and ideas through design practice.
-Themes centre on fashion ideals: market, economy, context, function or performance, developed through the creation of ‘persona’.
-Each project maps potential audiences, their expectations and functional or technical requirements to industry contexts and related design approaches and techniques.
+Themes centre on fashion ideals: market, context, function or performance, developed through the creation of ‘persona’.
+Each project maps potential audiences, their expectations and functional or technical requirements to fashion contexts and related design approaches and techniques.
 The project allows students to experience and test specialist fashion practices.

 The project offerings are based on different concepts, techniques, or genres of fashion design practice and include aspects of research, design development, communication and realised prototypes.
 Project outcomes are developed in response to specifically directed briefs and emerging design strategies.